-- about 2 c. of cooked chili con carne (recipes here, here, here, here, here and here)
+- 2 cups chili con carne cooked (recipes here, here, here, here, here and here)

-- 2 to 3 tbsps. of sliced black olives
+- 2 to 3 tablespoons black olives sliced

 - juice of half a lemon or lime

 - salt to taste

 - 2 corn tortilla cups (please check the grocery for availability)

 - sour cream